Curriculum-Specific Registration Information

-Note: Undergraduates may not register for more than 18 hours unless they receive prior approval from the CPHS Office of Academic and Student Affairs.
+Note: Undergraduates may not register for more than 18 hours unless they receive prior approval from the CPHS Office of Student Affairs.

 What To Do: Reduce your hours by dropping a different class so you can add a new one.
 You can request a credit limit increase by completing the 18 Hours or More Request Form on the CPHS Forms website.